-The popularity of hybrid sealants has recently grown dramtically, largely thanks to the fact that they can combine the strengths of multiple different polymeric materials, while also neutralising the downsides of each one.
+The popularity of hybrid sealant products has recently grown dramatically, largely thanks to the fact that they can combine the strengths of multiple different polymeric materials, while also neutralising the downsides of each one.

 Hybrid sealants can be split into two main groups: silyl-modified polyurethanes (or SPUR polymers) and silyl-modified polyethers (or MS polymers).
 The two polymer types share many chemical properties and are most commonly used in the building and construction industry as high-performance sealants.

-Combining the weathering resistance typical for silicones with the strength of polyurethanes, hybrid sealants like Everbuild Hybriflex 25LM provide unparalleled performance.
+Combining the weathering resistance typical for silicones with the strength of polyurethanes, hybrid sealant products like Everbuild Hybriflex 25LM provide unparalleled performance.
 Their formulation versatility, meanwhile, makes early strength development and viscosity customisation required for various applications possible.

-MS sealants are a particular favourite, since their balanced properties and versatility make them a hybrid polymer suitable for a myriad of applications.
+MS sealant products are a particular favourite, since their balanced properties and versatility make them a hybrid polymer suitable for a myriad of applications.
 Classed as “high performance sealants” thanks to their great movement capability in construction joints, MS sealants offer some unique features compared to other sealant types.